MKSuperCoder/Elevens/README.md

 Summary:
-This is an card game where you have to choose cards that add up to 11.
+This is a card game where you have to choose cards that add up to 11.

 Challenge:
 It was hard to write the logic of the game because I'm not familiar with card games.
 I tried to make it as simple as possible